Introduction to Java Functional(SAM) Interface

 Java.util.function Package

 As discussed many functional interfaces are added in java 8 java.util.function package.
-Lets understand more about function package of java 8.
-This new classes are also known as SAM interfaces.
+Let's understand more about function package of java 8.
+These new classes are also known as SAM interfaces.

-- Consumer: This interface are having method which takes input, but does not return anything
+- Consumer: These interfaces have a method which takes input, but does not return anything

-Example Consumer<String> print = str -> System.out.println(str); - Supplier : In contrast this interface are having method which returns something without taking any input
+Example: Consumer<String> print = str -> System.out.println(str); - Supplier : In contrast, these interfaces have a method which returns something without taking any input

-Supplier<Long> useIdSupplier = ()-> userDao.getMaxId()+1; - Predicates : This interface are having method which takes input and returns boolean value
+Example: Supplier<Long> useIdSupplier = ()-> userDao.getMaxId()+1; - Predicates : These interfaces have a method which takes input and returns boolean value

 All of the 4 categories provide special interfaces for int, long and double, However Supplier provides an extra interface for boolean